Join or Start a Student Organization

 - By re-registering an existing or inactive student organization

-Don’t see an existing organization that matches your interests, feel free to attend a Prospective Student Organization Workshop of which dates, times and the location can be found on Hopkins Groups learn more about opportunities on campus or how you might be able to start a new student organization.
+Don’t see an existing organization that matches your interests, feel free to attend a Prospective Student Organization Workshop of which dates, times and the location can be found on Hopkins Groups Events learn more about opportunities on campus or how you might be able to start a new student organization.

 Once student organizations are recognized and registered, they will be listed in the official listing of student organizations at Johns Hopkins University hosted on Hopkins Groups.
 Only organizations registered through Category Coordinators will be allowed to register on Hopkins Groups.
-Learn more about the tow major ways to get involved with organizations below.
+Learn more about the two major ways to get involved with organizations below.

 Starting a New Student Organizations

 If there is an interest in creating a student organization that does not currently exist on campus, a group of students may apply to start a new organization.
 Students are strongly encouraged to explore what is currently offered, as duplicate groups will not be approved.
 The process of creating a new student organization begins with attending a required workshop.
 Next, prospective organization leaders will complete the online application on Hopkins Groups.
 Applications for prospective student organizations are only accepted during the application period published on the website.
 All officers of the prospective organization must be full-time undergraduate students on the Homewood campus and be in good academic standing with the University for undergraduate prospective organizations.
-A minimum of ten (10) prospective students is required to make application as a new student group.
+A minimum of ten (10) prospective students is required to make an application as a new student group.

 All prospective student organizations must submit the online application on Hopkins Groups for review.
 If the prospective student organization will fall into one of the following categories, they must follow the instructions below before submitting the application.

-All student organizations are recognized in three different ways on the Homewood campus: 1.
+Student organizations are recognized in three different ways on the Homewood campus: 1.
 Academic department or unit, 2.
 University department or 3.
 Student Governing Body (Student Government Association or the Graduate Representatives Organization).

 Please read below before you start your application on Hopkins Groups.
 Students interested in starting a student organization that is: